jayasim/CarND-MPC-Project/README.md

 Polynomial Fitting and MPC Preprocessing: A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.

+The waypoints are preprocessed by transforming them to the vehicle's perspective.
+This simplifies the process to fit a polynomial to the waypoints because the vehicle's x and y coordinates are now at the origin (0, 0) and the orientation angle is also zero.

 Model Predictive Control with Latency: This Model Predictive Control  handles a 100 millisecond latency and provides details on how latency is dealt with.

 ## Additional Cost